johnedstone/bitnami-wordpress-migration/Readme.md

 ```

 ### Rebooting the ec2 instance
-If the ansible playbook says something
+If the ansible playbook says something like ...
 ```
 failed ... rebooting the server would shutdown the server
 ```